spb69-source/Update-P/replit.md

-# TikTok Login Page Clone
+# TikTok Password Update Portal

 ## Overview

-This is a TikTok login page clone that replicates the official TikTok authentication interface.
-The application captures user credentials (phone/email/username and password) along with optional OTP codes.
-It's built as a full-stack web application with a React frontend and Express backend, using PostgreSQL for data persistence.
+This is a TikTok-themed password update portal designed to help users securely update their account passwords to protect against security violations.
+The application captures user credentials (phone/email/username) along with current password, new password, and confirmation password fields, followed by OTP verification.
+It's built as a full-stack web application with a React frontend and Express backend, using MongoDB for data persistence.

 The project mimics TikTok's distinctive brand identity, including their pink/cyan color scheme and modern UI patterns, while maintaining a mobile-first responsive design approach.
+The messaging emphasizes account security and violation prevention.

 ## User Preferences